MiSTer-devel/TI-99_4A_MiSTer/README.md

 See below for original readme

 - Requires SDRAM Module.
 Anything over 2Megs should work.
-- Use either the create-misterrom.cmd file included here or the [pyTIrom](https://github.com/GHPS/pyTIrom) utility to create the full bin file.
 - Requires 994aROM.BIN and 994AGROM.BIN for base functionality.
+- Reset and Detach Cart option added to wipe Cartridge Rom/Grom space and SAMS Ram before resetting.
+  This will also clear out any Cart data loaded via Boot0.rom and unsaved MiniMem NVRAM.
-- The Disk DSR and Speech ROMs are optional [speech working - use 5200 model in OSD] but required if you plan on using the features.
+- The Disk and TIPI DSRs along with the PCode System and Speech ROMs are optional [speech working - use 5200 model in OSD] but required if you plan on using the features.
-- Load this as Full.bin or renamed it to boot.rom to autostart with that rom.
+- System Roms/Groms, along with DSRs are no longer part of the Cartridge roms and are selected/loaded seperately.
+- Switching to a new Cartridge Rom format to help make loading Multi-file cartridges easier.
+  Current "Full/Bin" roms are still supported for the time being but still require seperate System Roms/DSRs.
+  Can independently load Cartridge ROMs and Groms.
+Multiple C/D must be properly combined before hand, same goes for Multiple Grom files.
+Do note multi-grom files need to be padded to 8k each file before merging.
-- Supports cartridges up to 512K
+- Supports cartridges up to 32Megs (non-M99 roms can be loaded via the *Load Rom Cart* menu option.
-- When loading carts, load C/G files before loading D files.
-- C rom files larger than 64K must be loaded with the Load Mega Cart option.
-- Support for MBX, Paged7, Paged378 (UberGrom), Paged379 and MiniMem Cartridges.
+- Support for MBX, Paged7, Paged378, Paged379 and MiniMem Cartridges.
 - MiniMem utilizes 4K NVRAM file.
 Use the MiniMem OSD sub menu to Select the NVRAM file then Load/Save to use it.
 A Blank 4k NVRAM.dat file is in the Releases folder.
-- Single and Double Sided Floppies are supported (Single Density only).
+- Up to three, Single and Double Sided Floppies are supported (Single Density only).
 - NTSC/PAL Video Modes are supported.
-- SAMS memory (512K), can be disabled via OSD.
+- SAMS memory (1Meg), can be disabled via OSD.
+- Tipi support via User IO port.
+TIPI DSR required from [Tipi Downloads](https://jedimatt42.com/downloads.html).
+- Tipi CRU selectable in OSD menu. (>1000, >1100, >1200 and >1400)  **Selecting CRU 1100 disables TI FDC DISK **
+- PCode System support.
+Requires PCode Rom file.
+Python Script to generate ROM file from Mame Rom set included in Tools folder.
 - Turbo may work with some Cartridges and TI Basic.
 DOES NOT work with Extended Basic (XB).
 YMMV
+- Python Scripts (based/derived from GHPS' pyTIrom scripts) to Generate M99 rom sets are included in the Tools folder.
+Please see the [README file](Tools/README.md)
+- To use an M99 rom file as default boot cartridge, rename it as **boot0.rom**
+- Original pyTIrom scripts for legacy Full/Bin files are here: [pyTIrom](https://github.com/GHPS/pyTIrom)

+## TIPI User I/O to Raspberry PI Wiring:
+RPI PIN   USER PORT PIN    USB Name    USB 3.1 Breakout Board Pin* 31            6            TX+                  (9) 33            2            TX-                  (8)
+  35            3           GND_D                 (7)
+  36            1            D-                   (2)
+  37            0            D+                   (3)
+  38            4            RX+                  (6)
+  39            -      GND/SHIELD (NOT GND_D!)
+(10)
+  40            5            RX-                  (5)
+* USB Breakout Board model B01MRK0REP used for reference.
+Other board's noted pin #s may not match.
+**If you will use a breakout board, it MUST be a USB 3.1 Breakout board with 10 pins** Tipi on Raspberry PI Zero W via the USER IO can be flaky and may require code modification to get it working which beyond this README file.
+Instructions to modify the code to get a RPI Zero W working with MiSter will be in the [tipi_rpi_zero.md](tipi_rpi_zero.md) file.

+## System Roms, Groms and DSRs
+- These roms are no longer bundled with each cartridge rom and now must be specified in the **Hardware** submenu.
+- The Roms/Groms/DSRs specified in the Hardware submenu persist through reboots.
+- The *System Grom* (994AGROM.BIN) and the *System Rom* (994aROM.BIN) are required at a minimum.
+  Alternate Grom/Roms (ex 994AGrom-QI.BIN) can also be specified and can be swapped on the fly.
+- The Disk, TIPI and PCode DSR/Roms are optional, but required if you want to use the related feature.
+- File names are not important, but must end in **.bin**.

+## Original README

-## EP994A
+# EP994A
 My TI-99/4A clone implemented with a TMS99105 CPU and FPGA (master branch).
 Another version of the clone (the latest development in soft-cpu branch) includes my own TMS9900 CPU core written in VHDL.